jmazza097/jmazza097.github.io/index.md

 feature_image: "/assets/pictures/DSC_0044.jpg"
 excerpt: "Jack Mazza's blog for posting projects about, his cars, computers, life, and work updates."
 ---
 {% include figure.html image="/assets/pictures/TDX 2022 Day 1-636.JPG" position="right" width="400" height="600" %} Hi!
-I am Jack Mazza, a 25 year old software developer and dev project manager primarily focusing on Java middleware development with some Salesforce development.
-I currently work at C Spire and I am based in Jackson MS. I have a passion for cars, video games, computers, and DIY projects in general.
+I am Jack Mazza, a 26 year old software developer and dev team lead primarily focusing on Apex development with some Java and Javascript development.
+I currently work at Ergon and I am based in Jackson MS. I have a passion for cars, video games, computers, and DIY projects in general.
 I created this site to share my journey and passion for these projects.
 Reach out to me!
 Here are my [LINKS](https://links.jackmazza.xyz/@jackmazza), or contact me directly using the contact form below.